heshamAsayed/angular-movie-app/README.md

 ## Project Overview

-Moviey Watch ("Movie Hub") is an Angular-based application that lets users browse movie information (from TMDB), watch trailers, add movies to a personal watchlist (persisted in Firebase), authenticate via Firebase, and explore movie details (cast, recommended, similar movies, providers, videos, etc.).
+Moviey Watch ("Moviey Watch") is an Angular-based application that lets users browse movie information (from TMDB), watch trailers, add movies to a personal watchlist (persisted in Firebase), authenticate via Firebase, and explore movie details (cast, recommended, similar movies, providers, videos, etc.).
 It is designed to be responsive, accessible, and themeable (light/dark).

 - Framework: Angular
 - Angular version: ^20.x (see `package.json`)